MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/httprequestplugin.md

 The `http_request_post` plugin is similar to `http_request`, but does so by sending a POST request.

+> [!WARNING]
-<div class='warning'>Both plugins are disabled by default to prevent a scenario
+> Both plugins are disabled by default to prevent a scenario
-in which somebody sends a Kusto user a link to a query that, when run, sends Kusto-stored user data to a foreign web service.
-Database administrators must consider this security aspect before enabling the plugins.
-In the future Kusto will feature a specific policy allowing database admins fine-grained control over which external URIs to allow.
-Until this is done, the recommendation is to enable these plugins for testing purposes and testing data only.</div>
+> in which somebody sends a Kusto user a link to a query that, when run, sends
+> Kusto-stored user data to a foreign web service.
+Database administrators must
+> consider this security aspect before enabling the plugins.
+In the future Kusto
+> will feature a specific policy allowing database admins fine-grained control
+> over which external URIs to allow.
+Until this is done, the recommendation
+> is to enable these plugins for testing purposes and testing data only.

 **Arguments**